 But I am inclined to believe that, in the long-haul, books which leave out what’s not essential are more important than books which tell you everything because you don’t want to know everything.
 I don’t want to know that much about penguins is the usual reply.
 You just want to know the essence.

 Of course, this statement will enrage the people from the land of the free who spent thousands on their education, while at the same time most of the things are better explained elsewhere.
-I had a pretty good math teacher, but you can find thousand times better lectures on the internet made by strangers who are educating others from the goodness of their heart, such as 3blue1brown.
-And best of all, they are free.
+I had a pretty good math teacher in college, but you can find thousand times better lectures on the internet made by strangers who are educating others from the goodness of their heart, such as 3blue1brown.
+Best of all, they are free.

 Where does the knowledge come from?